lmerz1/trl/README.md

 - `-f`, `--file`: (optional) Path to the "config" file containing the API key in the format described above.
 - `-k`, `--key`: (optional) Directly supply the API key to the program.
-Not particularly recommended.
+Not particularly recommended except for e.g. quick testing.
   Remember to keep track of and/or clean your shell history if necessary!

 > [!TIP]
 > The different authentication options to pass an API key take precedence in